avar/website/_posts/2010-10-12-Ready-for-Amsterdam.md

 60L backback.
 Just cloathing, my laptop and camera.
 Everything else I'm either going to rent or buy once I get there.

+I'll most likely be getting an apartment to share with [Steffen Müller](http://steffen-mueller.net/).
+I'm already in contact with housing agents on the ground that have viewings lined up for me once I get there.

 Wish me luck.